teewith/BedSheets/README.md

 <p>This ensures the <strong>'Number of Beds'</strong> column is clean, informative, and error-free.</p>

-# Who This Is For
+# Summary/Who is this for

 This guide is helpful for anyone who: